 The MRI Services of the Department of Radiology at J.C.
 Blair Memorial Hospital are accredited by the American College of Radiology (ACR) to perform and interpret MRI scans.
-Using the new, very powerful magnet, top quality images are generated producing the best image and clarity to make detailed and accurate diagnosis of the abdomen, chest, head, joints, neck, pelvis, spine, and other critical areas of the body.
-The short, wide tunnel offers patients more space and comfort during their scan.
-The high field, short bore MRI is much faster than an open MRI reducing actual scan time in the unit.
+Using a very powerful magnet, quality images are produced to make detailed and accurate diagnoses of the abdomen, chest, head, joints, neck, pelvis, spine, and other areas of the body.
+The short bore, high field, wide tunnel offers patients more space and comfort during their scan.
+J.C.
+Blair's MRI is also much faster than an open MRI and produces a higher quality image.

 Benefits of MRI:

 - No ionizing radiation

 - Better visualization of soft tissue structures

 J.C.
 Blair Women's Imaging Center was the first imaging center in the region to offer 3D Digital Mammography, or Digital Breast Tomosynthesis.
 This new technology provides the added ability to find very small cancers or rule out "false positives," and reduces the number of women who are called back for a diagnostic mammogram.
 Be sure to ask for a 3D mammogram - many hospitals do not have this technology, and some only offer 3D to women who are called back to have a mammogram repeated.

 Digital mammography is only a two-dimensional picture of the breast.
 Digital Breast Tomosythesis, or 3D Mammography, converts digital breast images into a 3-dimensional mammogram that allows the radiologist to examine breast tissue one layer at a time.